adrian-evo/robotframework-sikulixlibrary/README.md

 `java -jar sikulix.jar -p` (to start Py4J server) or `java -jar -DsikuliDebug=3 sikulixide.jar -p` (useful e.g. for checking sikulix debug info)

+# Installation instructions (MacOS)

+Mainly the same steps as for Windows above.
+However, installing Tesseract 4 seems to be challenging since e.g. `brew install tesseract` will install Tesseract 5.
+But at least the following method from [stackoverflow](https://stackoverflow.com/questions/3987683/homebrew-install-specific-version-of-formula/7787703#7787703) for installing Tesseract 4.1.3 is working.

 # Examples